opapinguin/MCGalaxy-plugins/README.md

 # MCGalaxy-plugins
 Plugins for ClassiCube's server software MCGalaxy.
-Simple and well-documented code for those who want to learn more about MCGalaxy.
+Simple and verbose code for those starting out who want to learn more about MCGalaxy.

 <b>Activity Bot:</b>
 A bot that (periodically) mentions (pings) a Discord role if there's a threshold number of players online